-Interview Question: Why You Want to Work Here?
+Best Interview Answers: Why Do You Want to Work Here?

-When interviewing prospective employees, employers are eager to determine which candidates really want the job and will invest genuine effort in bettering the company, and who just wants a job, any job, regardless of what the position entails.
+When interviewing prospective employees, employers are eager to determine which candidates really want the job and will invest genuine effort in bettering the company, as opposed to who just wants a job, any job, regardless of what the position entails.

 Though it seems like an easy interview question to answer, many employers will ask, "Why do you want to work here?" or "Why would you like to work at our company?" in order to gauge your level of interest and to see how much you have learned about the company.

 The Best Way to Respond